pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 console.log(printPrimes(6));
 ```

-We can optimize our `isPrime` function
+We can optimize our `isPrime` function.

-Right now we are testing
+Right now, we are testing.

 - 11 % 2
 - 11 % 3